Guides

 Our Rating

-Target Hydro steel tip darts — best darts for beginners 2026 The Target Hydro — our top pick for beginners thanks to Swiss Point technology and 6 weight options.
+Target Hydro steel tip darts — best darts for beginners 2026 The Target Hydro — 90% tungsten with swappable points.
+Hard to beat at this price.

 Brand: Target